 - Accessories ($500): You’ll want to get some balls, a collar, a dog harness, other chew toys, goldendoodle shampoo, and possibly a dog house.

 Conclusion for How much does a Goldendoodle Cost?

-As you can see, the total Goldendoodle cost is quite expensive over the lifetime of a dog.
-You’ll want to take these costs into consideration before you purchase a dog and make sure that your lifestyle is suitable for a pet.
-If you plan to buy a Goldendoodle you should budget at least $2,100 for a standard size just for the puppy.
+As you can see, the total goldendoodle cost is quite expensive over the lifetime of a dog.
+You’ll want to take these costs into consideration before you purchase a dog, as you’ll want to make sure your dog has everything he needs to live a happy and healthy life with you.

 Frequently Asked Questions

-Do breeders require a deposit for a Goldendoodle puppy?
+Do breeders require a deposit for a goldendoodle puppy?

-Where should I buy a Goldendoodle?
+Where should I buy a goldendoodle?